vgabrielsoares/xpto-project-management/README.md

 ### Docker Compose support

-JHipster generates a number of Docker Compose configuration files in the [src/main/docker/](src/main/docker/) folder to launch required third party services.
+JHipster generates a number of Docker Compose configuration files in the [src/main/docker/](src/main/docker/) folder to launch required third-party services.

 For example, to start required services in Docker containers, run: